-A total of 9 slope inclinometers are installed in the TSF and are currently functional.
+A total of nine (9) SIs are installed in the TSF and are currently functional.
 Three (3) are located within the downstream toe of the Perimeter Embankment while six (6) are located within the Main Embankment's downstream shell.
-All of the inclinometers are located within the embankment foundation soils.
-Drawings 2013AB.09 through 2013AB.13, and 2013AB.15 show the locations of the inclinometers in section view.
+All of the SIs are located within the embankment foundation soils.
+Drawings 2013AB.09 through 2013AB.13, and Drawing 2013AB.15 show the locations of the SIs in section view.

-The recommended threshold levels for inclinometers are shown in Table 6.4.
+The recommended threshold levels for SIs are shown in Table 6.4.

 Condition Inclinometer Movement Rate

-(mm/day) (Bi-Weekly)
+Condition (mm/day) (Bi-Weekly)

 RED > 1 mm/day >14mm

 YELLOW 0.5 mm/day to 1.0 mm/day 7 mm to 14 mm

 GREEN < 0.5 mm/day 7 mm

-Table 6.4: Inclinometer Threshold Levels
+Table 6.4:Inclinometer Threshold Levels